michelle95n/MovieRecommendation/README.md

 To get more information about the data and how the webpage is created see the [explainer notebook](https://nbviewer.jupyter.org). **(Put the explainer notebook up here)**

+By using this data, the goal is to create an overview of user behavior regarding movies, and get a feeling of the sentiment and important content for the genres given in the data.

 ## Social graph

 <button class="button1" onclick="document.getElementById('graph').src='images/graph_rating_colour_genre.png'">Average rating</button>